damoxc/vsmtpd/README.rst

 Plugins
 -------
-Wanting to mimick how qpsmtpd is put together, the core of vsmtpd does very little and denies mail from all senders, to all senders by default.
-The functionality to accept messages, authenticate, starttls etc. will all come from plugins that subscribe to hooks.
+Wanting to mimick how qpsmtpd is put together, the core of vsmtpd does very little and denies mail to all recipients by default.
+The functionality to accept messages, authenticate etc. will all come from plugins that subscribe to hooks.
 See the docs/hooks.rst document for details on what these hooks do.